home-assistant/home-assistant.io/source/_components/androidtv.markdown

 In the dialog appearing on your Android TV / Fire TV, you must check the box that says "always allow connections from this device."
 ADB authentication in Home Assistant will only work using a trusted key.
 </p>

-Once you've successfully connected to your Android TV / Fire TV via the command `adb connect <ipaddress>`, the files `adbkey` and `adbkey.pub` will be created on your computer.
-The default locations for these files are (from [https://developer.android.com/studio/command-line/adb](https://developer.android.com/studio/command-line/adb)):
+Once you've successfully connected to your Android TV / Fire TV via the command `adb connect <ipaddress>`, the file `adbkey` will be created on your computer.
+The default locations for this file is (from [https://developer.android.com/studio/command-line/adb](https://developer.android.com/studio/command-line/adb)):

 - Linux and Mac: `$HOME/.android.`
 - Windows: `%userprofile%\.android.`

-Copy the `adbkey` and `adbkey.pub` files to your Home Assistant folder and add the path to the `adbkey` file to your configuration.
+Copy the `adbkey` file to your Home Assistant folder and add the path to the `adbkey` file to your configuration.

 ## {% linkable_title ADB Troubleshooting %}